gatsbyjs/gatsby/docs/docs/life-and-times-of-a-gatsby-build.md

 A common confusion with the generation of [static](/docs/glossary#static) assets is the difference between [build time](/docs/glossary#build) and [runtime](/docs/glossary#runtime).

 Processes that happen in a web browser that you click through and interact with can be referred to as a _browser runtime_.
 JavaScript code can interact with the browser and take advantage of APIs it offers, such as `window.location` or injecting markup dynamically into the [DOM](/docs/glossary#dom).
+[Gatsby creates a JavaScript runtime](/docs/production-app) that takes over in the browser once the initial HTML has loaded.

 _Build time_, in contrast, refers to the process of using a server process to compile the site into files that can be delivered to a web browser later, so DOM APIs like `window` aren't available at that time.